cbell/WebMO/README.md

 When the server is being re-added, you should notice the process takes longer.
 This is tells you that the script changes are in place.

+### Additional customizations

+If you have jobs that are long lived (multiple hours to days) you may need to make changes to the ssh configuration on the server.
+Make this change to the /etc/ssh/sshd_config file on the *remote server*

+        ClientAliveInterval 120
+        ClientAliveCountMax 960

+This will send a keep alive every two minutes back through the connection, and also add a very generous timeout window.
+Example sshd_config is available.

 ## Installing interfaces
 ### Gamess